-Distal effects of the PATHS curriculum on health-related quality of life will be assessed using the Kidscreen-27 (KS27) instrument.
+Distal effects of the PATHS curriculum on health-related quality of life will be assessed using the Kidscreen-27 (KS27) instrument, specifically the domains of psychological wellbeing, social support and peers, and school environment.
 A recent systematic review of measures highlighted the KS27 as being among the 'gold standard' instruments in this area.
 The KS27 provides measurement of health-related quality of life (including physical wellbeing, psychological wellbeing, parent relations and autonomy, social support and peers, and school environment).
 The KS rating scales are well established in the academic literature, having been included in over 40 research articles in peer-reviewed journals.
 It has child and proxy-rated (e.g. parent) versions, takes approximately 5-10 minutes to complete, and has been standardised for children and young people aged 8-18.
 The rating scales follow a Likert response format, in which raters read a statement (an example from the child version is, "Have you felt sad?") and indicate their level of agreement on a five-point scale.
 The KS27 has excellent psychometric properties, as detailed below: